Jasper-Cyber/Chen-quant-center/src/content/articles/WebPost8_FTSp4_VaR.md

 This allows the historical sample to retain features such as skewness, fat tails, unusual market movements, non-normal return behavior.

-However**, the past may not represent the current market.** A financial crisis that happened ten years ago may have little relevance to today\'s portfolio.
+However, **the past may not represent the current market.** A financial crisis that happened ten years ago may have little relevance to today\'s portfolio.
 Conversely, if a new crisis occurs that has never appeared in the historical sample, historical VaR may severely underestimate the